^1000SurfaceID is small but delivers BIG!^1500

 OK...
 Not really that far.
 Most of our clients are from New York, Boston, New Jersey and Connecticut! :)︎

 SurfaceID is an industrial design and mechanical engineer consulting firm located in Montreal, QC, Canada.
 Over the past 12 years, we have acquired vast experiences spanning many industries.
-From medical to military, sporting goods to LCD displays—we can really do it all.
+Medical, domestic appliances, sporting goods and LCD displays—we can really do it all.

 The proximity of major U.S. cities in our surrounding area is also advantageous.
 Our New-York City, Long Island and Boston clients benefit a lot from doing business with Montreal!